vatesfr/xen-orchestra/@xen-orchestra/backups/docs/VM backups/README.md

 │  │  │  └─ task.end(result: { size: number })
 │  │  │
-│  │  │  // in case there is a healthcheck scheduled for this vm in this job │  │  ├─ task.start(message: 'healthcheck')
+│  │  │  // in case there is a healthcheck scheduled for this vm in this job │  │  ├─ task.start(message: 'health check')
-│  │  │  ├─ task.warning(message: string)
 │  │  │  ├─ task.start(message: 'transfer')
-│  │  │  │  ├─ task.warning(message: string)
 │  │  │  │  └─ task.end(result: { size: number })
 │  │  │  ├─ task.start(message: 'vmstart')
-│  │  │  │  ├─ task.warning(message: string)
 │  │  │  │  └─ task.end
 │  │  │  └─ task.end
 │  │  │